 Housing and Meals

 All Hollins Abroad-Paris students live with French hosts to experience the French way of life and practice their conversational French.
-Students have their own keys and are treated as independent adults.
+Students have their own keys, are in single rooms, and are treated as independent adults.
 Homestays are in the residential areas of Paris with convenient connections on public transportation to Reid Hall.
-All rooms are singles, with a few homestays housing more than one student.
-The program director matches students with hosts based on information provided by students on the housing form.
+The program director matches students with hosts based on information provided by students on the housing questionnaire in the online application.
 All hosts are carefully screened by the program director and most of the French hosts have been with Hollins Abroad for many years, receiving excellent student evaluations.
-Occasionally new host families are added, as the need arises.
+(Occasionally new host families are added, as the need arises.)